adgnvtefc/NRMAB/README.md

 - Tabular Bellman: uses tabular Q learning to select top k actions.
 Only works for small graph sizes.
 Found in `tabularbellman.py`.
 - Whittle Index: calculates the Whittle Index used in traditional network-blind RMABs.
 Often used as baseline comparison.
 Found in `whittle.py`.
 (NOTE: temporarily dysfunctional after refactoring due to probably multithreading shenanigans)
 New algorithms may be added in time. `comparisons.py` should be updated concurrently as new algorithms are introduced.

+## Data

+Real-world data used to create graph structures is in `graphs`.
+While networks are created from that data, individual node properties and cascade probabilities are independently defined.

+## Examples

+For a visual representation of a graph and algorithm, see `visualized_simulations`.
+Some modules prefaced with `OLD` may be outdated.
+Modules not prefaced as such may still be outdated.
+Hopefully they work as intended.

+Example comparison can be found in `example_comparison_usage` (NOTE: outdated) and `real_data_trial.py`.
+Results to the real data trial can be found in `results` folders.

+## Old

+`comparisons_old` contains the old code for comparing algorithms.
+In case you ever wondered why `comparisons.py` is necessary, look into that folder.
+It is not pretty.
+You have been warned.